plainpotato/FR-FUSION/ReadME.md

 Real-time FRS 2.0 is a system with the capability to conduct facial recognition in real-time.
 Uses include attendance taking and showcase purposes.

-The main FRS software can be found in the [simpliFRy](https://github.com/CJBuzz/Real-time-FRS-2.0/tree/main/simpliFRy) directory. **simpliFRy** is a locally-hosted web application built using python 3.10 and [Flask](https://github.com/pallets/flask).
+The main FRS software can be found in the [simpliFRy](https://github.com/CJBuzz/Real-time-FRS-2.0/tree/main/simpliFRy) directory. **SimpliFRy** is a locally-hosted web application built using python 3.10 and [Flask](https://github.com/pallets/flask).
 It makes use of the [insightface](https://github.com/deepinsight/insightface) library by deepinsight for face detection and generation of embeddings and the [voyager](https://github.com/spotify/voyager) library by Spotify for K-Nearest Neighbour search.

 Coming with simpliFRy is [gotendance](https://github.com/CJBuzz/Real-time-FRS-2.0/tree/main/gotendance). **gotendance** is also a locally-hosted web application, but built using Golang.
 It is an attendance-tracking app, intended as a companion to simpliFRy.
 The UI is in <ins>HTML/CSS/JS</ins> to ensure it is lightweight and easily deployable.